HCB06/Anaplan/README.md

 After installing the module using "pip" you can now call the library module in your project environment.
 Use: “from anaplan import plan”.
 Now, you can call the necessary functions from the plan module.

 MAIN FUNCTIONS:

+The functions of the Anaplan modules, uses snake_case written style

 1. fit (2Args - 8Args)
 2. evaluate (5Args -6Args)